-

 What is the McWane Ergo Cup?

 01/31/2023 In Environmental & Safety Our CompanyErgonomics is an applied science concerned with designing and arranging objects people use so that people and things interact most efficiently and safely.
-Reducing the risk of injury through proactive programs is one of the many ways we do our best to improve the ergonomics of the ways we make our products.
+Reducing the risk of injury through proactive programs is one of the many ways we strive to enhance the ergonomics of our product production.
 At McWane Ductile and McWane corporate-wide, health and safety are the top priorities, hence the Ergo Cup.

 -